BitcoinDesign/Guide/guide/inheritance-wallet/wallet-creation.md

 {% include image-gallery.html pages = page.images_recovery-path %}

-We could also call this a recovery key set, since it technically is just that.
+We could also call the recovery path a recovery key set, since it technically is just that.
 However, the point of the recovery path is that we want to use the same keys that are used in the primary key set.
 To make this distinction more clear, we treat recovery paths as a different feature from alternative key sets in our application.
 You might want to take a different approach in your own application, based on your specific user base.

 #### Inheritance key set

+After enabling the recovey path, the app offers users to create a dedicated inheritance key set.
+This works in more or less the same way as for the primary key set.

+The main exception is that the inheritance key set should only be unlocked after a certain amount of time.
+After choosing the appropriate key set type, Bob is prompted to define the rules under which the key set should be unlocked.

 {% include image-gallery.html pages = page.images_inheritance-key-set %}

 ## Adding the signing keys

+The wallet is now fully configured.
+What is left to do is to add the necessary amount signing keys.

 #### Primary keys

-The first step is to create the primary key set.
-This is just a combination of signing devices that should be used to sign transactions under normal circumstances.
-Technically this is done by importing the extended public key (XPUB) from each device.
+Adding a key technically means that users have to import the extended public key (XPUB) from each signing device that should be used to sign transactions.

 This sounds more complicated than it actually is.
 Depending on the specific signing devices that are being used, it can be as simple as scanning a QR code, connecting it via NFC or Bluetooth, or by using a USB cable.
+Bob does just that and imports the first two keys by himself.

 {% include image-gallery.html pages = page.images_primary-keys-bob %}

-The application allows the users to create the wallet collaboratively.
-This means that each of the primary key holders uses their own phone and signing device to create the wallet.
-So Bob creates a key request that Alice can use to add her key.
+Our application allows the users to create the wallet collaboratively.
+This means that each key holder can use their own phone and signing device to add their key.
+So Bob creates a key request that Alice can use.

 {% include image-gallery.html pages = page.images_primary-keys-alice %}